mytusshar/auth-module/README.md

        You have to create developer account for those providers on their provided sites, and there you will get `clientID`, `clientSecret`.
     You have to provide `callback URL` on which third party authentication provider will redirect after successfull authentication.
     You can provide which profile fields you want to read from users's third party account.
-By default I-Auth fetches `username, name, email` information.
+By default IAM-Auth fetches `username, name, email` information.

 ```